cognitive-catalyst/cognitive-catalyst/NewProjectsIBM.md

 - be consistent (think about how you'll find your repository later)

 ##Creating your Repository
-**Unless already approved by the OSSC, Ecosystem projects must be kept in private repositories in the Watson Catalyst organization until public release.**
+**Unless already approved by the OSSC, Ecosystem projects must be kept in private repositories in the Cognitive Catalyst organization until public release.**

 Since (1) Catalyst hasn't been released yet and (2) we don't have a fast track set up for Catalyst projects, this is the only way we may start a new repository for a Catalyst project.